susan-shu-c/Visual_Conference_talks/README.md

 # 2018 - Marketing a VN - What Steam Greenlight Taught Me

-> Going through Steam Greenlight shortly before it was replace by Steam Direct was a marketing opportunity to engage with potential audience and start work on marketing and getting coverage.
+> Going through Steam Greenlight shortly before it was replaced by Steam Direct was a marketing opportunity to engage with potential audience and start work on marketing and getting coverage.
 This talk is about what I learned, and what worked and what did not.